EdTeKLA/Cree-Tutor/README.md

 2. Install pip
 3. Install mysql
 4. Install mysqlclient
+5. Install django-sass-processor
-5. Install Django 2.0.x
+6. Install Django 2.0.x
-6. Open or create the file `CreeTutor/CreeTutorBackEnd/CreeTutorBackEnd/settings_secret.py`
+7. Open or create the file `CreeTutor/CreeTutorBackEnd/CreeTutorBackEnd/settings_secret.py`
-7. Make the contents of settings_secret.py look like this:
+8. Make the contents of settings_secret.py look like this:

        """
        These settings must never be uploaded onto github.